 We were so happy to be on The Caldon.

-We went on a Camra pub Walk last year where we stopped off at The Black Lion pub.
+Last year we went on a Camra pub Walk where we stopped off at The Black Lion pub.
 It was right by the canal, where a narrowboat was moored up and we sat there dreaming of owning and living on our own boat one day – and mooring it right there!
 So, of course, this had to be the first canal we headed for now that our narrowboat dream has come true.
 Now we just have to hope there is a mooring spot outside the Black Lion so that that little dream can come true too!

 We made it to the top of Engine Lock as everyone who we have spoke to about the Caldon advised us not to moor up before there.
 It is a lovely quiet spot – and on the Tuesday morning we had a lovely walk to Stockton Brook and found a Co-Op to get some shopping.

 The walk along the two path was lovely and then Tilly went off into the woods and found this old railway line, which was lovely to walk along.
 It was the old Leek to Stoke line, disused since 1988 and we came out at lock 7 where there was an old railway bridge.
 She always finds the best little walks lol.

 As the rain began again we had to shelter in a pub!
 Another Hollybush Inn – we’ve already been in a HollyBush Inn in the village of Salt.
 We had a lovely lunch at this HollyBush Inn at Stockton Brook – I had a Greek chicken wrap and Paul had a Moroccan lamb kofta wrap.
 Both were delicious.
 Another highly recommended pub.
 Dogs are allowed in the conservatory or the garden – so we sat in the conservatory which was really nice.

 We wandered back to Hang Loose – complete with shopping ingredients to rustle up a chilli.

 So happy to be on The Caldon Canal – we are living the dream and absolutely loving life.